Netflix wins international Crown with original shows

 Of the 41 analysts covering Netflix's stock, 24 have a "buy" or higher rating.
 Fifteen have a "hold" rating and two a "sell" or lower.

-Netflix's shares had risen about 30 percent this year, upto Monday's close, versus a roughly 10 percent increase in the Nasdaq Composite.
+Netflix's shares had risen about 30 percent this year, upto Monday's close, versus a roughly 10 percent increase in the Nasdaq Composite .SPX.

 Reporting by Supantha Mukherjee in Bengaluru; Editing by Sayantani Ghosh